Bristol Women's Mentoring Network

 How do I sign up?

-New mentees and mentors need to Search the Develop catalogue for 'mentoring' and book on to an induction session.
+New mentees and mentors need to sign up via Develop (click on available courses).
 The induction session is the first part of the scheme, and following that you will be sent a matching form to fill in.
-You will be matched and informed of your mentor in February/March.
+You will be matched and informed of your mentor in March.
 For returning mentors, please contact uob-mentoring@bristol.ac.uk to express your interest.

 What are the time commitments?